 One of the cornerstones of implementing the RPMS is improved public awareness through educational material and discussion.
 The Department has a strong focus on education, ensuring our communications material is regularly reviewed and updated where required.
-A total of 23 pest plants brochures, 13 pest animals' brochures and more than 40 other pest related publications (e.g. Weedbusters, biocontrol) are available for public use.
 Public interest in these publications remains strong.
 Staff are regularly providing presentations to schools, community and interest groups on RPMS related topics.